jbarratt/serialized.net/_posts/2010-01-01-using-custom-functions-in-puppet-templates.markdown

 ---
 This eventually required a support ticket to figure out, so I'm documenting it here in case it's useful to others.

 The problem: You have a puppet function you find useful.
-At this point custom functions are <a href="http://reductivelabs.com/trac/puppet/wiki/PluginsInModules">really easy to create and distribute via modules</a> so there's really no reason not to be using them.
+At this point custom functions are [really easy to create and distribute via modules](http://reductivelabs.com/trac/puppet/wiki/PluginsInModules) so there's really no reason not to be using them.
 However, you want to use the result of a function in your templates.

 A real-world example of this is sharing authentication information.
 (For example, crypted password hashes.
 Plain text, as always, would be evil no matter where it was living.)
 You really have 3 choices: